 Diet-induced changes in SCFAs are often transient and vanish shortly after cessation of dietary intervention [9, 45-47].
 Our study is consistent with this result, by showing that SCFA concentrations cannot be maintained at its peak and drop by 35%-40% even under continuous inulin intake until four weeks.
-The transient responses under sustained dietary fiber intake were also observed in colorectal cancer patients [48] and type 2 diabetes mellitus patients [6].
+The transient responses in SCFAs were also observed in colorectal cancer patients [48] and type 2 diabetes mellitus patients [6]; however, it is unknown whether the reduced SCFAs in these human subjects are resulted from lower dietary fiber intake.
 Despite the drop, our data demonstrates that a continuous intervention that lasts for 31 days is sufficient to elevate and stabilize the SCFAs concentration, but it is not clear yet whether the elevated level persists after the intervention discontinues.
 The in vivo SCFAs dynamics is jointly determined by multiple metabolic processes, where the two major ones are microbial production and host absorption.
 In healthy individuals, 90%-95% SCFAs produced in the colonic lumen are absorbed by the gut mucosa [49].
 While many studies used fecal SCFAs concentrations as proxy of their luminal levels, neither of both represents the rate of production or absorption so the declined phase of SCFAs in our study may be explained by reduced production rate, increased absorption rate or both.
 Due to the difficulty of measuring fluxes in vivo, mathematical models that take both processes into accounts show great premise in the estimation of their flux rates from SCFAs concentrations [50].

-Understanidng the basis for the association between an observable quantity and the baseline microbiota composition is a critical step in individualized dietary fiber intervention.
+Understanding the basis for the association between an observable quantity and the baseline microbiota composition is a critical step in individualized dietary fiber intervention.
 In previous studies, the statistical test of the association was mostly performed between the pre-to-post changes in the quantity during intervention and the relative abundance of all or selected taxa in the baseline samples.
 There are two main potential caveats to this conventional approach.
 First, the significance of association may vary depending on the study endpoint used to calculate pre-to-post changes.
-In our experiments, the changes in propionate concentration from their baseline levels differ significantly among the four vendors at day 5 but not at day 31 (Fig. S14).
+In our experiments, the changes in propionate concentration from their baseline levels differ significantly among the four vendors at day 5 but not at day 31 (Fig. S16).
 Second, due to the lack of control group data to assess the intervention effects, pre-to-post changes that are supposedly to capture fiber-indcued effects may be entirely attributable to random variations within each individual [51].
 In constrast, our analysis avoids these two caveats by incorporating longtitudinal and comparator arm data.
-Additionally, the use of dimensionality reduction in our approach further benefits visualization of inter-vendor variations in gut microbiota composition (Fig. 3B,C).
+Additionally, the use of dimensionality reduction in our approach further benefits data visualization of inter-vendor variations in gut microbiota composition (Fig. 3).